Steamboat Pilot & Today breaking & broken news & commentary

 - Business Insider Facebook is asking some new users for their email passwords and appears to be harvesting their contacts without consent — Electronic Frontier Foundation security researcher Bennet Cyphers: "This is basically indistinguishable to a phishing attack." — April 3, 2019

 - The Guardian UK daily, Facebook investor and insider Roger MacNamee's POV on Facebook's catastrophe — February 17, 2019

 - Steamboat Pilot & Today "We've come to expect incivility on Facebook or on the cable news channels, but we shouldn't accept it here in our otherwise idyllic Yampa Valley."
 OUR VIEW, page 10, ¶3 — February 7, 2019

 - Fortune Facebook CEO Mark Zuckerberg Gets Reputation Hit After Data Blunders — November 8, 2018

 Humane: A New Agenda for Tech from Center for Humane Technology on Vimeo.

-spoken excerpt 13:54-14:20 — "We have these artificial social systems that have hijacked and overpowered human nature, combined with overwhelming AI (Artificial Intelligence installed on worldwide servers) that have again, overwhelmed human nature by building these voodoo dolls (from harvested user profiles) combined with an extractive attention economy built on getting attention from people.
+excerpt 13:54-14:20 — "We have these artificial social systems that have hijacked and overpowered human nature, combined with overwhelming AI (Artificial Intelligence installed on servers worldwide) that have again, overwhelmed human weaknesses by building these voodoo dolls (harvested user profiles) combined with an extractive attention economy built on getting attention from people.
 And this is what's causing the downgrading of humans."